 Not being consistent with treatment

-Follow the doctor’s orders and use treatments directed as stated.
-If a topical treatment requires you to use it 2-3 times a day, for best results this is what you MUST do.
-If you are prescribed a treatment in which you can’t commit to inform your doctor, so the two of you can discuss other options.
+If you are prescribed a treatment to which you can't commit to inform your doctor, so the two of you can discuss other options.

 Deciding not to treat

 Having psoriasis is not as simple as having a disorder that affects the skin, this disease puts you at risk for at least 8 other diseases which can possibly be prevented if you treat your psoriasis early.

 Not managing stress